mmalecki/rapiscope/docs/bill-of-materials.md

 straight onto the mount.
 Otherwise, you just rest the case inside the mount.

 ## Printed parts

+* **Material**: My build features the rack printed in PC-CF and worm and pinion printed in resin, because I wanted to see what would happen.
+They're functioning well so far.
+  For general use, when PC-CF is not available, I would recommend PETG.
+What it lacks in rigidity, it makes up in its failure mode of deforming instead of becoming brittle and cracking.
+* **Layer height**: At most 0.2 mm layer height (recommend using [variable layer height](https://help.prusa3d.com/article/variable-layer-height-function_1750)
+* **Infill**: 15%
+* **Perimeters**: 3

 | Part              | Quantity | Notes       |
 | ----------------- | -------: | ----------- |
 | housing           |        1 |